mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 `onChange` is called if the date you are modifying is matching one of the conditions above, even if the other date does not.

+The example below shows the last value received by onChange.
-In the example below, changing the value of the start date section will call `onChange` even if the end date is empty or partially filled.
+Note how changing the value of the start date section will call `onChange` even if the end date is empty or partially filled.

 {{"demo": "LifeCycleDateRangeField.js", "defaultCodeOpen": false}}